BloomTech-Labs/Admin-Tools-API/docs/LOCAL_SETUP.md

 ## Setting up your local dev enviroment

+**ngrok**
 1. Signup and download ngrok -&gt; [https://ngrok.com/](https://ngrok.com/)
 2. Be sure to grab your auth token from the dashboard page on the ngrok website, and run the command on your local machine after installing it.
 The command will look like:
     1.  ngrok authtoken 4oFkoTRRFoiBHjyb65Ndq_223s77WnpdDsQR4zKeQwm

+**Branching**
 3. Create and checkout a new branch
     1. git clone [https://github.com/Lambda-School-Labs/Admin-Tools-API.git](https://github.com/Lambda-School-Labs/Admin-Tools-API.git)
     2. git branch {your name or github username}
     3. git checkout -b {your name or github username}

+**Dependencies**
 4. Install dependencies
     1. npm install

+**Environment variables**
+6. Create a .env file in the root directory and add at least the following variables:
+    1. DB_USER = {username}
+    2. DB_PW = {password}

+**Database configuration // Mongodb**
-5. Set your mongo db URI in the config.js file, either local or remote
+5. Set your mongo db with either local or remote URI, in the file: /config/config.js
-    1. Local: mongodb://localhost/pr-testing
-    2. mLab: mongodb://{username}:{password}@{mlab_acct}.mlab.com:{port}/pr-testing
+    1. For Local: uncomment local connection line, and comment the remote connection line.
+    2. For remote: comment the the local connection line, and ensure the local connection line is uncommented.

+## Starting server and populating with test data.

-6. Start ngrok and point it to port 5000
+1. Start ngrok and point it to port 5000
     1. ngrok http 5000

-7. Start local server
+2. Start local server
     1. Npm run start:dev

-8. Create a new repository for testing
+3. Create a new repository for testing
     1. Go into the Settings tab
     2. Click on the Webhooks link
     3. Add webhook